charlesphil/nhl-mds-in-a-box/data/README.md

 Contains all raw data obtained from various sources.
 Each source is represented by a schema within this database.

-#### `nhl_api`
+#### `nhl_stats_api`

-This schema contains data pulled from endpoints at two NHL-owned APIs.
-See [this README by Zmalski](https://github.com/Zmalski/NHL-API-Reference/blob/main/README.md) for an unofficial documentation of these APIs.
+This schema contains data pulled from the NHL Stats API.
+See [this README by Zmalski](https://github.com/Zmalski/NHL-API-Reference?tab=readme-ov-file#nhl-stats-api-documentation) for an unofficial documentation of this API.

 Tables: